 If you are breastfeeding, Mirena is not likely to affect the quality or amount of your breast milk or the health of your nursing baby.
 However, isolated cases of decreased milk production have been reported among women using progestin-only birth control pills

 Mirena may go into the wall of the uterus (become embedded) or go through the wall of the uterus.
 This is called perforation.
 The risk of perforation is increased if Mirena is inserted while you are breastfeeding

 When you are ready for another child, you can have Mirena removed by your healthcare provider at any time and try to get pregnant right away

 Placement of Mirena is nonsurgical.
 Mirena is placed in your uterus by your healthcare provider during a routine office visit.

 Apply an antiseptic solution to your vagina and cervix

 Pass a slim tube of flexible plastic (the inserter) containing Mirena into your vagina and then into your uterus

 Check to make sure Mirena is positioned correctly

 Withdraw the plastic inserter, leaving Mirena in your uterus

-Ensure that the two threads attached to the stem of Mirena properly extend through your cervix, which help ensure that Mirena is properly placed.
+Ensure that the two threads attached to the stem (lower end) of Mirena properly extend through your cervix, which help ensure that Mirena is properly placed.
 This will also help with the removal of Mirena by your healthcare provider when that time comes

 Trim the threads to the appropriate length